 Two types of doctors are qualified to perform your medical exam.
 Whether you apply from inside the U.S. or abroad specifies the type of doctor you need to visit.

-• In case you are a domestic applicant from inside of the U.S., You will need to visit a civil surgeon designated by U.S. Citizenship and Immigration Services (USCIS).
+- If you are a domestic applicant from inside the U.S., You will need to visit a civil surgeon designated by U.S. Citizenship and Immigration Services (USCIS).

-• If you are an applicant from abroad, you will need to visit a panel physician authorized by the U.S. Department of State.
+- If you are an applicant from abroad, you must visit a panel physician authorized by the U.S. Department of State.

 What happens at an immigration medical exam?

-The Immigration Medical Exam is particularly required for green card applicants.
+The Immigration Medical Exam is mainly required for green card applicants.
 This is because the authorities can ensure via this exam that the person who will become a citizen will pose no health risk to the public.
-You need to bring form I-693 (officially called the “Report of Medical Examination and Vaccination Record”) to the medical exam session so the doctor can complete it.
+You must bring form I-693 (officially called the “Report of Medical Examination and Vaccination Record”) to the medical exam session so the doctor can complete it.

 The green card medical exam is so different from your routine physical.
 Your doctor will not give you a “pass” or “fail” grade based on your health.
 Instead, during the medical exam, the doctor asks questions to check your immunization and medical history by asking general and specific questions about your health.